· Lincoln J Bicalho · Development · 20 min read

 Need Enterprise Support?

-Lincoln Bicalho is a Senior Software Engineer specializing in Blazor and AI integration for government systems.
-With Azure Developer Associate and DevOps Engineer Expert certifications, he’s currently modernizing National Park Service applications at the U.S. Department of Interior.
+Lincoln J Bicalho is a Senior Software Engineer specializing in Blazor and AI integration for government systems.
+With Azure Developer Associate and DevOps Engineer Expert certifications, he’s currently modernizing federal government applications and building Text-to-SQL AI systems using multi-agent orchestration.